-This coursework is concerned with experimental design, and you will be assessed by on oral presentation on Friday 7th December between 9.30 and 12.30 - note that you will need to be present throughout.
-Each of the four scenarios detailed below will be worked on in detail by a team of about 4 students, but all students are expected to have considered all four scenarios, and therefore will be expected to contribute questions about the presentations made by the other teams.
+This coursework is concerned with experimental design, and you will be assessed by an oral presentation on Thursday 27^{th} November between 9.30 and 12.30 - note that you will need to be present throughout.
+Each of the six scenarios detailed below will be worked on in detail by a team of about 4 students, but all students are expected to have considered all six scenarios, and therefore will be expected to contribute questions about the presentations made by the other teams.